 The biggest problem I see?
 People not sticking to a new app or program long enough to decide if it really works.
 I can think of two clients right now where I suggested a program and they said ‘I don't like it.
 It won't work for me'.
 A month later they love it.

-Stop being App-Crazed and COMMIT.
+Stop being an App Whore and COMMIT.

-My husband tries a lot of new apps and for that, I am thankful because he has turned me on to several that are in my arsenal and I use every day.
+My husband tries a lot of new apps and for that I am thankful because he has turned me on to several that are in my arsenal and I use every day.
 I guess you could say I use him to ‘weed them out'.
 He's also suggested some to me that I have decided not to even try because it ‘solved' something that wasn't missing in my life.

 It may seem harmless to download apps all the time, especially when they are free or 1.99 but the cost to you in lost productivity switching back and forth, learning new systems and trying to remember which app you typed that list into is priceless.